-Private antitrust litigation has been known and practised in Italy for a long time, albeit to a limited extent until recent times when the number of private antitrust litigations has significantly increased.
+Private antitrust litigation has been known and practised in Italy for a long time, albeit to a limited extent until recent times when the number of private antitrust litigations has significantly increased: a trend that may be strengthened even more due to the entry, in the Italian legal system, of several litigation funds whose activities have started to show effects in the increase of the number of the cases.

-The relatively recent entry into force of the Legislative Decree of 19 January 2017, No. 3 (the Decree) poses a few new challenges for legal practitioners and judges who are required to apply the new rules.
+The entry into force of the Legislative Decree of 19 January 2017, No. 3 (the Decree) poses a few new challenges for legal practitioners and judges who are required to apply the new rules.